CraftAcademyLabs/ca_course/atm_challenge/step_3.md

 ### Testing the happy path

 The first test we will write is the so called "Happy Path".
 We know that a transaction can either be successful or rejected for some reason.
 We'll get back to the rejections (that is the lion-share of the work that lies ahead of us).
-At this stage, let's focus on a simple successfull transaction.
+At this stage, let's focus on a simple successful transaction.

 Let's start with preparing our test.